-Unrealized losses at December 31, 2020 and 2019 were due to fluctuations in the market interest rates of U.S. agency and mortgage-backed securities.
-Management has the intent and ability to hold these investment securities until the fair value or unamortized cost is recovered, which may be maturity, and therefore, does not consider them to be other-than-temporarily impaired at December 31, 2020 and 2019.
+Unrealized losses at December 31, 2021 and 2020 were due to fluctuations in the market interest rates.
+Management has the intent and ability to hold these investment securities until the fair value or unamortized cost is recovered, which may be maturity, and therefore, does not consider them to be other-than-temporarily impaired at December 31, 2021 and 2020.